openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS-conference.md

 # WISDOM x AIMOS Conference

 AIMOS is a meta-science and open science community who hosted their fifth annual conference at QUT in November 2023.
-Cooper introduced OHM via a discussion group at the conference and invited participants to join in a new collaboration to review AIMOS contributions under WISDOM.
+Cooper hosted a discussion group to introduce OHM and invited participants to join in a new research project reviewing AIMOS contributions under the WISDOM system.
 After the conference, AIMOS attendees were sent a survey form inviting them to (a) nominate contributions, (b) consent to having their contributions reviewed, (c) nominate values to be reflected in the study, and (d) self-nominate as a reviewer or research team member.

 ### Prototype upgrades
 We made several upgrades to the prototype, based on learnings from our OHM experiments at OHM.
 Most notably, we: